beta-robots/faramotics/README.txt

       - SwissRange SR4000

 APPROACH
 The implementation renders 3D models, by means of OpenGL calls, viewed from the device position in optimally-sized windows, which allows fast rendering and depth retrieval.
-Optimal size of these windows is based on sensor parameters such as angular accuracy, angular aperture and min/max ranges.
+Optimal size of these windows is based on sensor specifications such as angular accuracy, angular aperture and min/max ranges.
 See [1] for further details.

 INPUT DATA
 To run FaRaMoTics, the required inputs are:
-- A 3D environment or object model, described in a format allowed by assimp lib (assimp.sourceforge.net/lib_html/index.html)
+- A 3D environment or object model, described iby one of the formats allowed by assimp lib (assimp.sourceforge.net/lib_html/index.html)
-- To create the range sensor, a 2D range scanner or 3D depth camera, it is required (2D scanners only require horizontal components):
+- To create the syntehtic range sensor it is required (2D scanners only require horizontal components):
       - angular apertures (horizontal and vertical) [degrees]
       - number of range points (horizontal and vertical) [#]
       - angular resolution (horizontal and vertical) [degrees]
       - Minimum and maximum range [meters]

-HISTORY
-The first version (not publicited) was developed at IRI (www.iri.upc.edu) by the same author, as a research library for real time map-based particle filter localization.
-This project [2] used "faramotics inside", where hundreds of thousdands rays per second where computed in the correction step of the particle filter in charge of estimating 3D localization.

-RELEASE NOTE
-This release version has been completely updated specially in two senses:
-      - Use of pose_state_time library for pose3d operations.
-      - Use of assimp library for 3d model import.
-Moreover, some minor bugs have been fixed and the whole code has been reorganized.
+- A pose in 3D (6DoF), provided in run-time

 OPERATION SYSTEM
 Tested and developed under Ubuntu 12.04 and Ubuntu 14.04.
 Not tested under other OS's.